webguru221/angular-npm-module-seed/README.md

 ### Get in touch

 Feel free to drop me a line if you have an issue, doubt, problem or suggestion, even just to tell me what you think.
-You can leave an issue here or give me a shout on [Twitter](http://twitter.com/davguij).
+You can leave an issue here.

 ### License